Call us on

 Cruise the stunning fjords

-Luxury Oman family tours with adventure
+Luxury Oman family trips with adventure

 Highlights

-Stay in luxurious Bedouin-style tents in a remote roaming camp in Wahiba Sands
+Stay in luxurious Bedouin-style tents in a remote roaming camp in Wahiba Sands after a day of quad biking in the desert

-Set sail on a private boat trip from Muscat to spot pods of common, bottlenose and spinner dolphins
+Families of all ages will enjoy a private boat trip from Muscat to spot pods of common, bottlenose and spinner dolphins

 Family is central to Omani culture.
 Families can spend a morning exploring a fort, an afternoon at the beach or an evening at a souk, there's so many different experiences (and foods!) to try.